What is the best Waterpik water flosser?

 Table of contents

-- 2 What are the features to consider with a Waterpik Flosser?
+- 2 What are the features to consider in the best Waterpik flosser?

-What are the features to consider with a Waterpik Flosser?
+What are the features to consider in the best Waterpik flosser?

 Due to their efficacy and ease of use, water flossers have become quite popular, and as a result, there are many different kinds on the market.
-When looking for the best Waterpik flosser for you, here are some features you should keep in mind:
+Here are some features you should keep in mind:

 - Countertop: A countertop water flosser has a large reservoir base that holds enough water for repeated uses, and that means less frequent re-filling.
 Countertop models may also be more powerful than a cordless water flosser.

-- Cordless: A cordless water flosser is not connected to a larger reservoir that sits on the countertop.
-Instead, it has a smaller reservoir that is built-in to the handheld device.
-The benefits of a Waterpik cordless water flosser are that it takes up less space, and can be brought with you when traveling.
+- Cordless: Cordless water flossers are not connected to a larger reservoir that sits on the countertop.
+Instead, they have a smaller reservoir that is built in to the handheld device.
+The best benefits of a Waterpik cordless water flosser are that it takes up less space, making them the best travel Waterpiks.
 The downsides are that it isn't as powerful as a countertop model and some have reservoirs that only offer a stream of water for as little as 30 seconds.

-- Price: Waterpik flossers can range in price from $40 to $200, so you'll have to decide what extras you are willing to pay for.
+- Price: Waterpik flossers can range in price from $40 to $200, so you'll have to decide what extras you will pay for.

 - Settings: Water flossers come with various settings, some even having up to 10.
 This can be very useful, especially if your family will be using it as well.